Chain of Log-Concave Markov Chains

 \section{Abstract}

-Markov chain Monte Carlo (MCMC) is a class of general-purpose algorithms for sampling from unnormalized densities.
-There are two well-known problems facing MCMC in high dimensions: (i) The distributions of interest are concentrated in pockets separated by large regions with small probability mass, and (ii) The log-concave pockets themselves are typically ill-conditioned.
-We introduce a framework to tackle these problems using isotropic Gaussian smoothing.
-We prove one can always decompose sampling from a density (minimal assumptions made on the density) into a sequence of sampling from log-concave conditional densities via accumulation of noisy measurements with equal noise levels.
-This construction keeps track of a history of samples, making it non-Markovian as a whole, but the history only shows up in the form of an empirical mean, making the memory footprint minimal.
-Our sampling algorithm generalizes walk-jump sampling~\cite{saremi2019neural}.
-The ``walk'' phase becomes a (non-Markovian) chain of log-concave Langevin chains.
+We introduce a theoretical framework for sampling from unnormalized densities based on a smoothing scheme that uses an isotropic Gaussian kernel with a single fixed noise scale.
+We prove one can decompose sampling from a density (minimal assumptions made on the density) into a sequence of sampling from log-concave conditional densities via accumulation of noisy measurements with equal noise levels.
+Our construction is unique in that it keeps track of a history of samples, making it non-Markovian as a whole, but it is lightweight algorithmically as the history only shows up in the form of a running empirical mean of samples.
+Our sampling algorithm generalizes walk-jump sampling~\citep{saremi2019neural}.
+The ``walk'' phase becomes a (non-Markovian) chain of (log-concave) Markov chains.
 The ``jump'' from the accumulated measurements is obtained by empirical Bayes.
 We study our sampling algorithm quantitatively using the 2-Wasserstein metric and compare it with various Langevin MCMC algorithms.
 We also report a remarkable capacity of our algorithm to ``tunnel'' between modes of a distribution.